 Rumbi Island Grill was one of my favorite places to go in college.
 They made this amazing teriyaki rice bowl that I loved to get.
 Half steak, half grilled chicken, lots of fresh veggies, ride and beans.
 They had a teriyaki sauce that knocked it all out of the park.
 We don't lived by any of these restaurants anymore, so we often recreate this amazing teriyaki rice bowl at home.
-How to Make Teriyaki Rice Bowls I start by preparing my rice- it takes the longest to cook.After you have . . .
+How to Make Teriyaki Rice Bowls I start by preparing my rice- it takes the longest to cook.After you have started . . .

 CLICK HERE for the Valentine's Giveaway!
 We're giving away a Blendtec, tieks (pictured below) and so much more!
 Coconut Rice is a wonderful way to change up your rice game.
 Really, after a while plain ol' rice gets kinda old! (brown or white) You can make this to go with BOTH savory and sweet meals.
 For instance I love to serve mine along side of my Lettuce Wraps, or the Mongolian Beef on top.
 It's also fabulous with the Rumbi Rice Bowls and the Hawaiian Haystacks.
 But top it with just some . . .